nicklockwood/FXForms/README.md

 Release notes
 --------------

+Version 1.0.2

+- Fixed crash when attempting to set UITextInputTraits properties on a FXFormTextFieldCell
+- Fixed potential crash when numeric field type is used with string properties

 Version 1.0.1

 - Subform FXFormController instances now correctly inherit registered cells from the parent controller
+- Fields of type FXFormFieldOption with associated actions will now still be toggled before action fires

 Version 1.0